RSC-RP/rare-disease-wf/README.md

 **To run an example dataset:** This workflow comes with tiny example BAMs and a VCF from the Genome in a Bottle (GIAB) Ashkenazim trio.
-To run the pipeline on this dataset, the only things you have to change are the `workDir` and `assoc` in `sasquatch.config`.
+To run the pipeline on this dataset, use the `test` profile, and pass in your association with the `assoc` param.

 When you are ready to run the workflow, you may want to start a `screen` or `tmux` session so that you can close the window if needed.